 DREW: I’m not known for that, but I’ll do it.
 To condense it, I guess I’m real thankful for the people in this church.
 I look across I see Bill Zimmer smiling, and I look over and I saw Dan and Tony Huff, and behind me, Mike Chandler, and Duncan Grant and my wife, and I’m just especially thankful for the impact they’ve had on my life.

-And I remember the time, it was before Dan and I were even attending here that frequently, and Dan and I were roommates.
-And I had been a Christian about six months, and happened to mention to Dan I didn’t have my own Bible.
-And he about freaked.
-He couldn’t believe that a Christian - I mean, I don’t think he was thinking about being gentle or anything.
+And I remember the time, it was before Dan and I were even attending here that – that frequently.
+And Dan and I were roommates and I had been a Christian about six months.
+And happened to mention to Dan I didn’t have my own Bible and he about freaked.
+He couldn’t believe that a Christian didn’t - I mean, I don’t think he was thinking about being gentle or anything.
 It just popped out of his mouth, “What!
 You don’t have a Bible?”

 And which kind of leads me into the second thing.
-I’m so thankful for the joy that’s found in the Word.
+I’m so thankful for the – the joy that’s found in the Word.
 I mean, I had no idea.
 I told Bill this years ago, that I had no idea how important the Bible was to a Christian.
 Which is kind of a stupid thing to say, but it’s really where I was at.
-And I’m so grateful for the fact that our lives are based on fact, and that we have hope that even when our emotions doubt or waiver, that we can’t deny it.
-That we’re dealing with reality.
-And I’m thankful for what God has done in this church to establish that in my life, and in other people’s lives, so.
+And I’m so grateful for the fact that our lives are based on fact, and that we have hope that even when our emotions doubt or waiver, that we can’t deny that we’re dealing with reality.
+And I’m thankful for what God has done in this church to establish that in my life and in other people’s lives, so.

 JOHN: Thank you, Drew.
 I’ve watched you grow and it’s been a tremendous joy to see God work in your heart.
 Yes.

-And I still remember also when I first met you, without having met you personally, and it was me - I told my friends about it.
-I can't - you know, that first Sunday I came excited.
+And I still remember also when I first met you, without having met you personally, and it was me - I told my friends about it, that I came - you know, that first Sunday I came excited.
 I was on fire.
 And I came thinking - everybody told me, especially the D.E. team that came and witnessed to me after I came to church, you know - they told me that, you know, this Pastor, John MacArthur, he preaches good and he knows really the Word, and he knows the Bible.
 So I was excited.
 I wanted to know you, and I came over and sat on the front, right in front.

-So you know, I’ve seen a lot of growth here, and I do have a lot of friends that I love, and I kind of once, two years ago I went to Colorado and - my wife and I - and we learned that once you’re away from this, especially from church and your products, and people that you get to know, you learn that we do take things for granted.
+So you know, I’ve seen a lot of growth here, and I do have a lot of friends that I love, and I – I kind of once, two years ago I went to Colorado and - my wife and I - and we learned that once you’re away from this, especially in the church and the products and people that you get to know, you learn that we do take things for granted.
 But I’m glad that God brought us back.